MrRavi246/MrRavi246/README.md

 - 🤔 I’m looking for help with **React and Node.js**
 - 💬 Ask me about **JavaScript, C#, and Web Development**
 - 📫 How to reach me: [rsardhara451@rku.ac.in](mailto:rsardhara451@rku.ac.in)
-- ⚡ Fun fact: I love solving puzzles and playing chess!
+- ⚡ Fun fact: I love solving puzzles and playing Games!

 ## GitHub Stats